-Ridgefield's zoning regulations permit a "single family detached dwelling" in all residential zones (3.2.B.1).
+Ridgefield's zoning regulations permit a "single family detached dwelling" in all residential zones (3.2.B.I).
 Since residential zones comprise approximately 95% of Ridgefield's land area, single-family housing is by far the dominant form of zoning in town.

-Accessory dwelling units (ADUs) are now allowed as of right in the residential zones, up to a maximum square of 900 or 1,200 square feet, depending on the size of the main unit, and a maximum of two bedrooms.
+Accessory dwelling units (ADUs) are now allowed as of right in the residential zones, up to a maximum of 900 or 1,200 square feet, depending on the size of the main unit, and a maximum of two bedrooms.
 Further, the property owner must reside on the premises (3.3.B.2).

 Multifamily housing development in Ridgefield is permitted by four separate types of zoning district that comprise, together, an estimated 4% of all the land in Ridgefield.
 These districts may have been drawn, at least in significant part, in response to specific proposed development projects and not with an eye toward planning for and guiding future development in town.
-(For example, the HOD overlay is designated for 619 Danbury Road and 616 Bennett's Farm Road only.)
 A more thoughtful and planned approach to multifamily zoning might yield additional housing opportunities.

-ACTION: The Planning & Zoning Commission should review the various multifamily zoning regulations as well as the locations of the applicable districts, to better encourage multifamily development in suitable areas.
+RECOMMENDATION: The Planning & Zoning Commission should review the various multifamily zoning regulations as well as the locations of the applicable districts, to better encourage multifamily development in suitable areas.